 Skip to Content

-Shown above are, top row, Beth Troutman, PhD, Daniel O'Leary, PhD, Jane Paulsen, PhD, Lilian Dindo, PhD, Carolyn Turvey, PhD, John Bayless, PhD; middle row, Karen Nelson, PhD, Scott Temple, PhD, Karin F. Hoth, PhD, Todd Kopelman, PhD, Laura Fuller, PhD, Wayne Bowers, PhD; bottom row, Elizabeth Smothers, John Kramer, PhD, Patricia Espe-Pfeifer, PhD, and Kimberly Hart, PhD; fourth row, Stephen Arndt, PhD, Eva Schoen, PhD, Kelly Vinquist, PhD, and Stacey Pawlak, PhD; bottom right, David J. Moser, PhD, Psychology Division Director.
+Shown above are, top row, Beth Troutman, PhD, Daniel O'Leary, PhD, Jane Paulsen, PhD, Jamie Kremsreiter, PhD, Carolyn Turvey, PhD, and Douglas Whiteside, PhD; second row, Karen Nelson, PhD, Scott Temple, PhD, Karin F. Hoth, PhD, Todd Kopelman, PhD, Laura Fuller, PhD, and Wayne Bowers, PhD; third row, Elizabeth Smothers, John Kramer, PhD, Patricia Espe-Pfeifer, PhD, and Kimberly Hart, PhD; fourth row, Stephen Arndt, PhD, Eva Schoen, PhD, Kelly Vinquist, PhD, and Stacey Pawlak, PhD; bottom right, David J. Moser, PhD, Psychology Division Director.

 The Department of Psychiatry employs psychologists who play an important role in patient care, education, and scholarly work.
 Psychologists typically have a doctoral degree in psychology and those who provide clinical services are licensed by the state.
 Psychologists are increasingly in demand in health care settings because their training prepares them to contribute in multiple ways, including: psychological testing, diagnosis, treatment, consultation, teaching, and research.